isomerpages/moe-zhangdepri/_our-programmes/Applied Learning Programme/ALP.md

 ![](/images/ALP4.png)
 <b>Students learn about the various single-use plastics through completing crossword puzzles and other games during the Environment Week recess activities.
 Information about the negative uses of single-use plastic was also highlighted at the booth.</b>

+3\.
+Learning Journeys & Level-wide camps

+Learning journeys and camps are organised for all levels to enhance the students’ awareness of the natural and man-made conservation areas and parks found in Singapore.
+They also learn more about biodiversity and thus better appreciate the importance of conserving them.
+A highlight for the P3s would be their overnight stay at the Zoo under tents and having the animals around them, it certainly feels like they are on safari!